BohdanQQ/ivis-containerized/README.md

     git clone <YOUR_IVIS_REPO>
     cd ivis-core
     git checkout <YOUR_IVIS_BRANCH>

+Generate SSH key pair for remote executor communication

+**INSIDE the `ivis-containerized` REPO ROOT:**

+    ./remote-exec-ssh-init.sh

+If you'd like to supply your own certificates:

+1. The keypair MUST be of ECDSA type
+    * due to `ssh2` package compatibility
+2. You must manually alter the `docker-compose` mounts for the `/opt/ssh_pub` and `/opt/ssh_priv` files

 Note that not every branch / fork might be compatible with the following!